 What Is the Average Car Accident Settlement in Louisiana?

 Louisiana follows the at-fault insurance system, which means the person at fault for the accident is liable for any injuries or property damage.
 The most common types of damages are auto repair and replacement, medical expenses, rental cars, loss wages, and pain and suffering.
 Louisiana follows a "pure comparative negligence" standard in measuring damages.
 Therefore, even if you were found partially at fault for your own injuries, you can still recover damages in the amount reduced by the percentage of your fault.

 How Long Do I Have to File a Car Accident Lawsuit in Louisiana?

 In Louisiana, you have one year to file a claim for both personal injury and property damage.
 This one-year period starts from the day of your accident.
 If you fail to file your claim within one year, Louisiana courts will most likely deny your case no matter how strong your case may be.
 Thus, you won't be able to recover any damages.

 Louisiana has strict deadlines and requirements that can make a car accident case complicated.
 Depending on your case, you may find it easier and save time by having someone handle your case.
-An experienced attorney can guide you through proper ways to calculate damages and analyze your legal options.
-Contact an attorney in your area to get a free claim evaluation.
+Contact an experienced car accident attorney in Louisiana who can guide you through proper ways to calculate damages and analyze your legal options.

 Contact a qualified attorney.